omarwastaken/Google-Cybersecurity-Course-Study-Notes/README.md

 - **Personal Learning**: These notes are a reflection of my personal learning journey through the Google Cybersecurity Certificate Course.
 They are written in my own words and are based on my understanding of the course materials.
 - **Giving Back**: This is my way of giving back to the community.
 I hope these notes can help others who are also interested in cybersecurity and are looking for a structured way to learn.
 - **Original Content**: All the content here is my original work.
-While I've based my notes on the course material, I've ensured to put everything in my own words and have not copied any proprietary content directly from the course.
+While I've based my notes on the course material, I've ensured to put everything in my own words.

 ## Contents